-A University Disciplinary Committee will comprise of a member of the University Leadership Team, one member of the Senior Managers Forum and one student member nominated by the President of Napier Students' Association.
+A University Disciplinary Committee will comprise of a member of the University Leadership Team; one member of the Senior Leadership Group or an individual nominated by this group, and one student member nominated by the Edinburgh Napier Students' Association (ENSA) President.
 All members of the Committee will have had no direct or previous involvement with the student or work directly within the area where the alleged offence took place.
 The member of the University Leadership Team shall act as Convenor and the Director of Student & Academic Services or his/her nominee shall act as clerk and keep a record of the proceedings.
 The clerk shall be responsible for issuing the student and all Committee members with relevant documentation and evidence ahead of the meeting.